Timi-T/producktiv/backend/README.md

   "videoName": "Trial #1 Video",
   "category": "Programming",
   "videoLink": "https://youtu.be/6tNS--WetLI",
-  "description": "This is a video trial to see if a vide can be installed" }
+  "description": "This is a video trial to see if a video can be installed" }
 ```
 <p>Example:</p>

 ```
-curl --cookie "auth_key=6d8d4e13-00ad-4c1e-8d06-6142cd39be2c" 0.0.0.0:5001/api/videos -XPOST -H "Content-Type: application/json" -d '{"videoName": "Trial #1 Video", "category":"Programming", "videoLink": "https://youtu.be/6tNS--WetLI", "description": "This is a video trial to see if a vide can be installed"}'; echo ""
+curl --cookie "auth_key=6d8d4e13-00ad-4c1e-8d06-6142cd39be2c" 0.0.0.0:5001/api/videos -XPOST -H "Content-Type: application/json" -d '{"videoName": "Trial #1 Video", "category":"Programming", "videoLink": "https://youtu.be/6tNS--WetLI", "description": "This is a video trial to see if a video can be installed"}'; echo ""
 ```
-- Returns: Uploaded Message.
+- Returns: Uploaded Message with status code 201.
 ```
 {"message":"Uploaded video"}
 ```